The risks of not having strong passwords

 Blog|by Leanne Bevan|28 September 2022

 The first part looked at multi-factor authentication.
-We now look at the importance of strong passwords and the benefits of using a password manager.
+We now examine the importance of strong passwords and the benefits of using a password manager.

 What makes a strong password?